darrylcousins/todo-tutorial/5-api-app-crud/README.md

-# API
+# API, App, and CRUD

 Connect to mariadb and build api to query database.
+Follow on with building client app and rounding out CRUD operations through the browser.

 Ensure that database connector and dotenv are installed.